dutu/poloniex-api-node/README.md

 # Methods

-For details about the API endpoints see [https://poloniex.com/support/api/](https://poloniex.com/support/api/)
+For details about the API endpoints see full documentation at [https://poloniex.com/support/api/](https://poloniex.com/support/api/)

 **Note:** For calling a method with optional parameters, the parameters, when not wanted, need to be passed as `null`